Grow Your WISP Business

-Jeff Hall from ISP management recently rolled out a new program for referral bonuses.
-They have a standard referral bonus which offers a $25 credit to the customers for each referral.
+Jeff Hall from ISP Management recently rolled out a new program for referral bonuses.
+They have a standard referral bonus that gives a $25 credit to customers for each referral.
 They also employ an ‘Ambassador level’ status for customers who leave them a positive review on Facebook and Google.
-Such customers get an extra $10 or $35 in total for a referral.
+These customers then get an extra $10-$35 cash bonus for a referral.

 Word-of-mouth marketing is relevant at every stage of a company’s growth.
-It can actually be critical during the early days.
-So for WISPs, like other small businesses, it becomes all the more important to get the first few customers extremely happy.
-You can then leverage video marketing/ other digital tools to amplify the good things your customers have to say about your network and services.
-Basically, use your happy current customers to increase the brand of your company.
+You can then leverage video marketing and other digital tools to amplify the good things your customers have to say about your network and services.
+Basically, your happy customers can become brand ambassadors for your company.
 You’re already working hard to make your customers happy, why not use that effort to boost your marketing as well?

-Cool Hack: Something as simple as a customer of the month promotion where you write something about a randomly selected customer.
-Take their picture and share it on social media!
-This type of social proof is the exact type of thing a lot of customers
+Something as simple as a ‘customer of the month’ promotion where you write something about a selected customer.
+You can then take their picture and share it on social media with your followers.

-Almost all rural community-based WISPs employ radio commercials or other forms of advertising on radio channels for their promotion.
-You can try a variety of messaging including promoting specific seasonal deals and events through radio platforms, including community-based radio stations.
+Many rural community-based WISPs use radio commercials to advertise their services.
+You can try a variety of messaging with these spots, including promoting specific seasonal deals and events.

-Radio stations have an established method of delivering your message to your potential audience.
-They are known to be excellent communication tools for rural/suburban communities.
-These are often areas where many WISPs operate.
+Radio stations are a tried-and-true way to deliver your message to your potential audience.
+They’re known to be excellent communication tools for rural/suburban communities where many WISPs operate.

-Amongst most above the line marketing tools, Radio stations stand out as one of the more cost-effective options.
-If you live in a state or a region with a lot of local radios, advertising tends to be relatively cheaper and more targeted.
-Obviously, this is great for WISPs as they expand their service from one to another community.
+Radio advertising can be a very cost-effective option.
+If you live in a region with a lot of local radio stations, advertising tends to be relatively cheaper and more targeted.
+Obviously, this is great for WISPs as they look to expand their service from one community to another.

-Cool Hack: Apart from traditional campaigns promoting your services, you can work with your local radio providers for trivia or simple call-in quizzes and drive awareness for your brand through such shows.
+Apart from traditional campaigns promoting your services, you can work with your local radio providers to sponsor regular spots, e.g. the hourly traffic update, to help drive awareness for your brand.

-One strategy every WISP should be employing, when it comes to digital marketing, is to invest time and resources in content marketing.
-Whether it’s your blog, social media platforms, forums, videos or other assets, develop engaging and relevant content.
-You should be developing content that will be appreciated by your audience.
-Topics like how-tos, computer safety, parental controls, cybersecurity, and other tips and news articles are good places to start.
-Such type of content is a great way to develop credibility with your target market.
-Your community should recognize your efforts and engage with you even if they aren’t customers yet.
-Once they do that, they’ll think of you seriously when they are considering their internet options.
-This is a more long-term approach but the value is enormous.
+It’s also a great idea for WISPs to invest time and resources into content marketing.
+Whether it’s your blog, social media platforms, forums, videos or other assets, try to develop engaging and relevant content.
+Potential topics include how-tos, computer safety, parental controls, and cybersecurity.
+This is a great way to develop credibility with your target market.
+Your community can recognize your efforts and engage with you even if they aren’t customers yet.
+Once they do that, they’ll think of you seriously when they’re considering their internet options.
+This is a longer-term approach but the value could be enormous.

-Last but the most important thing to remember – In marketing, one approach never wins.
+An important thing to remember is that, in marketing, there’s no one single approach that’s going to work every time.
 A number of touch points are necessary to convert someone into a customer.
-People research you if they’re interested, so the key is to maintain top of mind recall.
-“It takes an average of 8 touches to get an initial meeting (or other conversions) with a new prospect.”
+People research you if they’re interested, so the key is to make sure you stay top of mind.

-In other words, having multiple effective marketing strategies is the key to turning people into customers.
+In other words, employing multiple, effective marketing strategies is the key to turning people into customers.